micmejia/bible-dump/NKJV/Deuteronomy/Deut 27.md

 "And the Levites shall speak with a loud voice and say to all the men of Israel:

 ###### 15
-'Cursed _is_ the one who makes a carved or molded image, [^b]an abomination to the Lord, the work of the hands of the craftsman, and sets _it_ up in secret.'
+'Cursed _is_ the one who makes a carved or molded image, an abomination to the Lord, the work of the hands of the craftsman, and sets _it_ up in secret.'
 "And all the people shall answer and say, 'Amen!'

 ###### 16
 'Cursed _is_ the one who treats his father or his mother with contempt.'
 "And all the people shall say, 'Amen!'